OpenMx/OpenMx/docs/source/GeneticEpi_Matrix.rst

 Alternative Models: an AE Model
 -------------------------------

 To evaluate the significance of each of the model parameters, nested submodels are fit in which these parameters are fixed to zero.
 If the likelihood ratio test between the two models is significant, the parameter that is dropped from the model significantly contributes to the phenotype in question.
 Here we show how we can fit the AE model as a submodel with a change in one ``mxMatrix`` command.
 First, we call up the previous 'full' model and save it as a new model ``twinAEModel``.
-Next we re-specify the matrix **Y** to be fixed to zero.
+Next we re-specify the matrix **c** to be fixed to zero.
 We can run this model in the same way as before and generate similar summaries of the results.

 .. code-block:: r